Different Approaches to Software System Integration

 There are many different approaches to software system integration and each of them has its own advantages and disadvantages.

-Among the most common software integration approaches, we should mention:
+Among the most common system integration approaches, we should mention:

 In this article, we’d like to dive deeper into each of them and have a look at how they can help integrate different software systems.